lnls-sirius/eth-bridge-pru-serial485/README.md

 This python module was developed to run PRUserial485 commands remotely in a Beaglebone Black from any other workstation, based on TCP/IP socket connections.

 - **Port 5000**: for write/read commands, operations directly using serial RS485, which depends on the equipment response or serial line availability (blocking functions).
-- **Port 6000**: for general commands, which only depends on BBB memory access and answer is always immediate.
 - **Port 5500**: daemon socket.
 Use: TBD.

 To find out whether ports 5000 and 6000 are available for connecting, you may use `wait-for-it`.